How do I show/hide questions in my eForm?

 To see a full list of keywords, please refer to: "Using Keywords to Automatically Insert Content".

-Does Ocean support French?
+Do Ocean eForms support French?
 Other languages?

 • Currently, the tablet provides the option to support: English, French, Arabic, Armenian, Chinese, Farsi, Filipino (Tagalog), Hindi, Italian, Japanese, Korean, Portugese, Punjabi, Romanian, Russian, Spanish, Tamil, Turkish, Ukrainian, Urdu, and Vietnamese.